-The most dedicated mileage junkies will take long flights from airport to airport over a period of several days.
+The most dedicated mileage junkies will take long flights from the airport to the airport over a period of several days.
 Sometimes, these trips involve short layovers so that the flyer can rack up as many miles over several days as possible.
 If spending a lot of time in airports doesn’t appeal to you, this may not be a good idea.

 Others frequent flyers will use a long, discounted flight to take a short visit to a distant place.
-For example, it could be a trip like Alaska for East Coasters or an island in the Caribbean for West Coasters.
+For example, it could be a trip to Alaska for East Coasters or an island in the Caribbean for West Coasters.
 This way, travelers get to enjoy a destination (even if briefly) on top of earning additional miles.

 4. Save More by Booking Flights with Layovers